-Blockchain and Distributed Ledger Technologies (DLT) offer immense possibilities for business, government, and consumers.
+Blockchain and Distributed Ledger Technologies (DLT)1 offer immense possibilities for business, government, and consumers.
 These include the opportunity for extraordinary economic growth and cost efficiencies.
-Massachusetts should encourage the growth of these industries to ensure its economy and consumers can benefit from this opportunity for growth.
+U.S. states should encourage the growth of these industries to ensure state economies and consumers can benefit from this opportunity for growth.

-Much legislative activity has occurred at the state and federal level supporting the benefits of blockchain technology.
+Much legislative activity has occurred at the state and federal level inquiring into and supporting the benefits of blockchain technology.
 Some efforts, such as legislation coming from Wyoming, were quite progressive.
-Others were well-intentioned, but could have benefitted from additional guidance from industry experts.
+Others were very well-intentioned, but could have benefitted from additional guidance from the industry.
 Overall, this level of interest shows that U.S. policymakers are starting to realize the importance of blockchain technology, the commercial potential it brings, and the need to support its responsible growth.
 Nevertheless, more needs to be done to support this industry.
 Countries around the world are taking this opportunity to pass legislation and develop regulatory frameworks to encourage blockchain-related companies to relocate to their jurisdictions.
-The United States and Massachusetts need to foster that interest and energy to ensure that they continue to lead in technological advancement.
+The United States needs to foster that interest and energy to ensure that it remains a leader in technological advancement.
 This Toolkit is a resource for state legislators as they explore ways in which to encourage these industries to grow and bring economic benefits to states.